Texas hold 'em: Online poker

 The ability to play cheaply and anonymously online has been credited as a cause of the increase in popularity of Texas hold 'em.
 Online poker sites both allow people to try out games (in some cases the games are entirely free to play and are just for fun social experiences) and also provide an avenue for entry into large tournaments (like the World Series of Poker) via smaller tournaments known as satellites.
 The 2003 and 2004 winners (Chris Moneymaker and Greg Raymer, respectively) of the World Series no-limit hold 'em main event qualified by playing in these tournaments.

 Although online poker grew from its inception in 1998 until 2003, Moneymaker's win and the appearance of television advertisements in 2003 contributed to a tripling of industry revenues in 2004.

-Games such as Pokerstars VR enable users to play games of No Limit Texas hold'em in a virtual setting, as well as other popular table games like blackjack, and the common casino game Slots.

 Rules

 Betting structures

 Hold 'em is normally played using small and big blind bets—forced bets by two players.
 Antes (forced contributions by all players) may be used in addition to blinds, particularly in later stages of tournament play.
 A dealer button is used to represent the player in the dealer position; the dealer button rotates clockwise after each hand, changing the position of the dealer and blinds.
 The small blind is posted by the player to the left of the dealer and is usually equal to half of the big blind.
 The big blind, posted by the player to the left of the small blind, is equal to the minimum bet.
 In tournament poker, the blind/ante structure periodically increases as the tournament progresses.
-After one round of betting is done, the next betting round will start by the person in the small blind.
+After one round of betting is done, the next betting round will start with the person in the small blind.

 When only two players remain, special "head-to-head" or "heads up" rules are enforced and the blinds are posted differently.
 In this case, the person with the dealer button posts the small blind, while their opponent places the big blind.
 The dealer acts first before the flop.
 After the flop, the dealer acts last and continues to do so for the remainder of the hand.

 The three most common variations of hold 'em are limit hold 'em, no-limit hold 'em and pot-limit hold 'em.
 Limit hold 'em has historically been the most popular form of hold 'em found in casino live action games in the United States.
 In limit hold 'em, bets and raises during the first two rounds of betting (pre-flop and flop) must be equal to the big blind; this amount is called the small bet.
 In the next two rounds of betting (turn and river), bets and raises must be equal to twice the big blind; this amount is called the big bet.